DaneVinson/scarredworld/readme.md

 <br><br>

 ## Campaign Start
-Characters begin in [Centrix, City of Coins](./city-of-coins.md) as a contracted members of the [Maqamir Trading Company](./maqamir.md).
+Characters begin in [Centrix, City of Coins](./city-of-coins.md) as contracted members of the [Maqamir Trading Company](./maqamir.md).
 Duties vary widely but each character has signed the [employment contract](./contract.md).
 Players may decide upon any background they wish for their character as long as it encompasses this fact.
 <br><br>